lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Game design as a field is backed up by a substantial body of theories coming from psychology, architecture, sociology, information technology, and other domains.
 Game design pretty much borrows something from everywhere.

-You don’t have to master each of the fields, nor do you have to read academic papers produced by scholars.
+You don’t have to master each of the fields, nor you have to read academic papers produced by scholars.
 However, your willingness to learn about even the basic concepts from different sources will pay off.

 Here’s a list of what I recommend to read, listen to or watch.